vimond/replay/plans.md

 * Decide on how to pass technology.
 * Need to set all state and prop properties on startup? (onReady?)
 PlayerController is probably better for this than VideoStreamer.
 * External player API (exposed from PlayerController).
 * Logging across components.
-Runtime configurable, and individual on players?
-Both videoStreamProps and videoStreamState needs to pass for magic.
+Runtime configurable, but individual on players? https://github.com/pimterry/loglevel
 * Create type set for configuration structure.